Wong718/HEMU_testing_scripts/README.md

-# HEMU_testing_scripts
+# The HEMU Andropogoneae Database
-Testing scripts for HEMU database, especially for multi-omics data
+An easy-to-handle, graphical based database which enables user to discover genomic data from multiple representative Andropogoneae species within a click.